utopia-php/http/README.md

 ## More from Utopia

-Our ecosystem support other thin PHP projects aiming to extend the core PHP Utopia framework.
+Our ecosystem supports other thin PHP projects aiming to extend the core PHP Utopia framework.

 Each project is focused on solving a single, very simple problem and you can use composer to include any of them in your next project.